-- Slowing Sands is most efficient on narrow choke points.
+- Slowing Sands is most efficient on narrow choke points, especially near Map Objectives.

 - Do not be afraid to miss Sand Blast.
 It is better to cast this ability too often rather than to wait too long.

-After 0.8 seconds, fire a missile that deals 315 (+4% per level) damage to the first enemy Hero hit.
+After 0.5 seconds, fire a missile that deals 305 (+4% per level) damage to the first enemy hit.
+Deals 50% damage to Structures.

 Chromie is an Assassin who excels at damaging and finishing targets from a large distance.
-As such, Sand Blast is her go-to ability, since it has a low cooldown and decent damage numbers.
-However, Sand Blast comes with a major twist: its projectile gets activated after a 0.8-seconds delay, which requires you to carefully anticipate your target's movement path.
-This becomes even more meaningful, because after successfully landing 50 Sand Blasts on enemy Heroes, Chromie unlocks a Sand Echo that fires a second Sand Blast at your target location, dealing 40% of its original damage.
+As such, Sand Blast is her go-to ability, since it has a low cooldown and decent damage numbers, especially when her Sand Echo hits the same target as her.
+However, Sand Blast comes with a major twist: its projectile gets activated after a 0.5-second delay, which requires you to carefully anticipate your target's movement path.

 As a rule of thumb, it is important to note that you should not be afraid to use Sand Blast whenever it is off cooldown.
 Its Mana cost and its cooldown are very low, which makes missing your target quite forgiving.

 Place a Time Trap that arms and Stealths after 2 seconds.
-The first enemy Hero to touch it is placed in Time Stop for 2 seconds.
-Only 1 trap can exist at once.
+Chromie's Trait can be activated to detonate the trap, placing all nearby allied or enemy Heroes in Time Stop for 2 seconds.
+Maximum of 1 trap active at a time.

 Time Trap is Chromie's only means of self-protection.
-Despite its activation time of 2 seconds, Time Trap proves to be a quite useful ability, as it can disable engaging threats like Warriors and melee Assassins for 2 seconds.
+Despite its activation time of 2 seconds, Time Trap proves to be a quite useful ability, as it can disable engaging threats like Warriors and melee Assassins.
 You should always have a Time Trap near Chromie when you notice that a larger team fight is about to erupt.
-In the case of an emergency you can bait an enemy Hero into it and run away to safety.
+In the case of an emergency, you can bait an enemy Hero into it and run away to safety.

 - Mana: 4 per second